Queen of Hearts

 - Out players who are standing along the back line may help their team by returning balls to play that go out of bounds.
 In returning them to play they may toss them to their own teammates but may not use them to otherwise affect play.

 - When a single team is reduced to five members, the middle line of the field will be moved toward that teamís side of the field by several feet.
 This line will have been pre-marked.
-When both teams are reduced to five members or less, the center line will be moved toward the team that has the least members alive or reset to the exact center if they have the same number of people alive.
-Bringing people back through catching balls can affect these totals.

 - The game ends when either all players on one side of the field are dead or when all the targets on one side of the field are knocked over.